Time Gal: Ports

 Since its original release to the arcades in Japan in 1985, Time Gal has been ported to different home formats.
-It was first released exclusively in Japan by Nippon Victor on the Video High Density format.
-The release of Sega CD console in 1991 spawned numerous games that took advantage of the CD technology to introduce interactive FMVs.
-Among the new titles, Time Gal was one of several older laserdisc-based games that were ported to the system.
+It was first released exclusively in Japan by Nippon Victor on the Video High Density format along with a Compact Cassette for MSX home computers in the summer of 1986.
+The release of the Sega CD console in 1991 spawned numerous games that took advantage of the CD technology to introduce interactive FMVs.
+Among the new titles, Time Gal was one of several older LaserDisc-based games that were ported to the system.
 Renovation Products acquired the rights to publish Time Gal on the Sega CD, with Wolf Team handling development.
-They released it, along with similar games, as part of their "Action-Reaction" series.
-It was first released in Japan in November 1992, and in North America and Europe the next year.
-A Macintosh version was also released in Japan in 1994.
+This port uses a smaller color palette than the original arcade, includes a video gallery that requires passwords to view each level's animation sequences, and features new opening and ending themes composed by Shinji Tamura and Motoi Sakuraba, respectively.
+Yuriko Yamamoto returned to sing the opening song, 時空をこえて (Jikuu wo Koete, lit.
+'Across time and space'), with lyrics by Tomoko Nakajima.
+American press coverage of the Japanese release prompted video game enthusiasts to contact Renovations about a Western release.
+The number of requests persuaded the company's president, Hide Irie, to announce a release in the United States.
+In addition to being dubbed in English, a few death scenes in the US version were censored.
+Renovation Products released Time Gal, along with similar games, as part of its "Action-Reaction" series.
+After the North American release, the company submitted a trademark request for the game's title with the United States Patent and Trademark Office on July 9, 1993.